Steldene Wild Boar in Rowan-Berry Brandy

 …Anyway: as regards this ingredient, there are two basic ways to come at this problem: buy it or fake it.

 Buying rowan-berry brandy (or indeed any rowan-berry spirit) is challenging, but not impossible.
-In Europe, a fair number of small distillers produceg it.
+In Europe, a fair number of small distillers produce it.
 The more exciting aspect of this situation, though, can be finding a distiller that will ship to wherever you are.

 In this regard, we got lucky early.
 We managed to acquire a bottle of Vogelbeerengeist (the German word for rowan spirit, derived from one local dialect name, “bird berry”) that’s made by a northern Italian / Tyrolean firm called Pircher.
 While the distiller itself doesn’t ship to us, after a little digging around we found a supplier in Sudtirol that carries a broad range of Pircher’s products (and also ships EU-wide, which is nice).